Bruin-Dev/Intelygenz/services/notifier/README.md

 The repository will first search if the `email_account` exist in the config's `EMAIL_ACCOUNTS` dictionary.
 It will then return the associated password if found then send both the `email_account`, the associated password, and the `email_filter` to the client.

-The client should be returning all the unread email, from the all emails folder of the `email_account` given that were sent by email addresses specified in the `email_filter` and that were sent that the day the rpc request was made.
+The client should be returning all the unread email from the all emails folder of the `email_account`, sorted by sent date, given they were sent by email addresses specified in the `email_filter` and they were sent the day the rpc request was made.

 ### Request message <a name="get-unread-emails_request_message"></a>